Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “The commonly accepted order of doing things in life is to graduate school, college, get a job, and start a family [HOOK].
 Although the gap year is a rapid interruption in this scheme, the extra exploration time holds many benefits [TOPIC SENTENCE].
 It is a good opportunity for students to grow, learn, and discover their future goals [CONTEXT SENTENCE].
 Therefore, a gap year is not a sign of failure but a detour that may benefit one’s success in life [THESIS STATEMENT]. ”

-“Taking a gap year might not be ideal, but the concept is becoming more common.”
+Weak Example: "Taking a gap year might not be ideal, but the concept is becoming more common."
+(This merely observes a trend without offering a strong counter-perspective.)

-“Despite the common misconception, taking a gap year may be the first true leap forward in one’s career.
-The dividing line lies in the student’s priorities and ambitions for education.”
+Strong Example: "Despite common misconceptions, taking a gap year may actually be the first true leap forward in one's career.
+The real difference lies in the student's priorities and ambitions for education."
+(This directly challenges the misconception and hints at a deeper, more nuanced argument.)

 2. Critical essay introduction example: Argue or rephrase the author’s point